Hens and chicks plants

 Mealybugs, aphids, snails & slugs, and crown rots are the major problems commonly associated with hens and chicks plants.

 These are sucking insects that feed on plant sap.
 Their activities result in yellowing of leaves and total leaf loss.

 Mealybugs may go unnoticed over a long period until much damage is done because the tightly packed leaves provide a perfect breeding ground.

 How to control mealybugs?

 To get rid of mealybugs, detach some leaves to loosen up, and then dip a thin boarded brush in denatured alcohol and apply directly on the insects.

 For serious infestation use insecticidal soap -mix water, liquid dish soap, and neem oil in a spray bottle.
 5mls of Neem oil and 3 drops of dish soap.
 Apply the treatment and repeat after 3 days until the 3rd application.

 These are sucking insects that feed on buds, flowers and new growths.
 Their activities may not kill the plant, but cause loose, and uncharacterized.

-Wash plants with jet water (you can create pressure with garden hose) or spray with soap solution.
 Mix 20mls of alcohol, 50mls water, and 3 drops of liquid soap into a spray bottle.
-After treatment move the plant to brightest light possible
+After treatment move the plant to the brightest light possible.

 Snails and slugs